rlautan/recras-wordpress-plugin/readme.txt

 1. Example of a programme with the default Twenty Fifteen theme

 == Changelog ==

+= 1.2.1 =
+* Change "keuze" on a contact form from a dropdown to checkboxes (Fixes #5)
+* Bypass our own serverside submit script, use XHR instead

 = 1.2.0 =
 * Add the following possible properties to products: `description_long`, `duration`, `image_url`, and `minimum_amount`.